So, why is sleep so important?

 Meditation decreases insomnia, fatigue and depression.
 In one study, a group of 49 adults with difficulty sleeping were placed in one of two groups: meditation or sleep education.
 The groups met six times over six weeks.
 At the end of the six weeks, the meditation group had decreased insomnia, fatigue and depression scores compared to the sleep education group.
 In another study, a group of 30 adults with insomnia participated in a 6-week intervention.
 The group that practiced meditation, again, had a significant decrease in insomnia scores.

-If you’re not sleeping or struggling to stay asleep and sleeping pills do nothing and you’re wondering how I can fix my insomnia, perhaps meditation holds the key.
+If you’re struggling to sleep and have tried different avenues to no avail, perhaps meditation holds the key.
 Why not give it a try!
 There’s no better time than now!

-If you’re looking for how to start, join this free online meditation series Better Sleep every Tuesday and Thursday night.
-To RSVP, simply click on the link: https://www.onlinemeditationevents.com/better-sleep
+If you’re looking for how to start, simply click the link below to find out more about a free online meditation series Better Sleep every Tuesday and Thursday night.